Mayor John Cranley

 Cincinnati's 69th Mayor

-On City Council, John led a bipartisan coalition that balanced the budget for 8 straight years, put more cops on the street, and prioritized basic services.
-Cranley also put in place the Tax Increment Finance Districts that have made the revitalization of The Banks, Fountain Square, the Gateway Quarter and Washington Park possible.
+On Dec.
+1, 2013, John Cranley became the City of Cincinnati's 69th Mayor.
+He has dedicated himself to moving the city forward so it becomes a center of opportunity and innovation.
+Mayor Cranley helped craft a structurally balanced budget, put more police officers on the street, prioritized basic services and brought more jobs to Cincinnati.
+Cranley also put in place the Tax Increment Finance Districts that have allowed for the revitalization of The Banks, Fountain Square, the Gateway Quarter and Washington Park.

 Mayor John Cranley delivered the 2015 State of the City Address on Oct.
 5, 2015, in the Champions Club at Great American Ball Park.

 - Mayor Cranley Asks Lawmakers, Regulators for Incinerator Extension